dalinkim/issue-tracker/README.md

 Use componentDidUpdate() to hook into a method that tells us that the route query string has changed so that we can reload the list.

 <a href="https://github.com/dalinkim/issue-tracker/tree/08-programmatic-navigation">08-programmatic-navigation</a><br>
+Must navigate by changing the browser's URL using code.
+Use React Router's router object. router.push() to set the filter programmatically.
+First, inject the router property into the components which need it, using React Router's withRouter method, which wraps a given component documentation under withRouter and RouterContext.
+A method is added in IssueList to set a new filter, and the router is used to change the URL based on the filter.

 <a href="https://github.com/dalinkim/issue-tracker/tree/08-nested-routes">08-nested-routes</a><br>
 <a href="https://github.com/dalinkim/issue-tracker/tree/08-browser-history">08-browser-history</a><br>